All You Need to Know About Swedish Health Care

 In case of emergency, you can call 112 or visit the emergency room (akutkliniken in Swedish).

 Making a phone call to the health center could be the most challenging part of this journey.
 You need to manage instructions from an automatic recording system mostly available in Swedish.
-If you are lucky you can hear instruction like “For English press X.” If you know someone speaks or understand Swedish try to get help from them before make a phone call!
+If you are lucky you can hear instructions like “For English press X.” If you know someone speaks or understand Swedish try to get help from them before making a phone call!

 The best-case scenario, if you phone the health center early enough, manage to understand Swedish speaking automatic recording and manage to enter your personnummer.
 Now what?
 You will wait for a second call from the health center mostly within half an hour.

-Long waiting times to get an appointment as usual even if you phone or visit the health center.
-However, waiting times might depends on your symptoms.
+Long waiting times to get an appointment as usual even if you call or visit the health center.
+However, waiting times might depend on your symptoms and the level of the emergency.
 If a nurse or midwife be convinced that your symptoms sound serious it is more likely to have an appointment earlier.

 5. Home Pharmacy!